The Impact of Inclusive Language in Your Photography Business

 • “I would love to meet their dog!”

 In these examples, her, his, and their are all gender pronouns.
 Gender pronouns function to identify another person without using their name.
 They are used in place of a proper noun to shorten a sentence and indicate a key feature of one’s identity.
-Oftentimes, people will assume what another person’s gender pronouns are based on their physical appearance, but this method of identifying someone is not ideal for reasons we will cover.
+Oftentimes, people assume another person’s pronouns based on physical appearance, but this method isn’t ideal—for reasons we’ll explore below.

 What is Gender Identity and Why Do Pronouns Matter?

-While all this information may be new to you, the greatest lesson to take away from the gender spectrum is that gender identity may not always be clear or visible to others.
+While all this information may be new to you, the most important takeaway is that gender identity is not always visible.

-Research shows that using a person’s correct pronouns has a huge impact on their mental health and well-being.
+Research shows that using a person’s correct pronouns has a significant positive impact on their mental health and well-being.
 What better place is there than your business to make others feel comfortable and safe to be fully themselves?

 How to Be a Great Ally

-You’ve just taken the first step in educating yourself a little about gender pronouns, so what’s next?
-Creating a space that makes everyone feel included takes work, continued awareness, and additional steps to promote inclusion in your business
+You’ve just taken the first step in educating yourself a little about gender pronouns—so what’s next?
+Creating a space that makes everyone feel included takes intention, awareness, and consistent effort.
+Here are a few ways to start building a more inclusive client experience:

 Respect Confidentiality

-Make sure that you are establishing trust with your client at all stages of communication and keep personal information private.
-Not everyone who is comfortable sharing their gender identity with a trusted professional will want their identity openly disclosed to others.
-Keep this in mind and ask any necessary questions when interacting with your clients.
+Establish trust with your client at all stages of communication, and always keep personal information private.
+Not everyone who is comfortable sharing their gender identity with a trusted professional will want their identity openly disclosed publicly.
+When in doubt, ask respectfully and honor their preferences.

 Use Gender Inclusive Language